towindback/Static/README.md

 ```
-⚙️This is a deposit PicGo_Pic’s repository.
+⚙️This is a deposit PicGo_img’s repository.
 ```